Ikramkamal/BackendTask/backend/README.md

 # Survey Backend

 Simple backend structure using Flask for generating survey.
 It uses PostgreSQL for storage and provides RESTful endpoints for interacting with surveys.
+For this project, Flask was chosen for its simplicity, flexibility and extensivity which is perfect for this small size project.

 # Getting Started